DivyaPariti/Mini-Project/README.md

 # Stop-Watch
-This is a simple JavaScript Project as a part of Lets Upgrade JavaScript learning.
+A simple JavaScript Project as a part of Lets Upgrade JavaScript learning.